Polish Socialist Youth Union

 The Polish Socialist Youth Union (Związek Socjalistycznej Młodzieży Polskiej, ZSMP) is an old youth group based in Warsaw.
 Founded in 1976 under the communist rule from the merger of Union of Socialist Youth together with two other organizations, the ZSMP is a former member of the World Federation of Democratic Youth.
 It formed the youth faction of the Polish United Workers' Party.

+History

+Socialist era

+The Polish Socialist Youth Union was formed from the merger of the following organizations: